nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

 - `truncation_coul`: truncation tuple
   - input Coulomb TBME cutoff, as tuple `("ob"|"tb",N)`
+  - used in constructing h2 filename for Coulomb interaction
+  - also determines orbitals used for representing Coulomb interaction

 - `hw_coul`: `float`
   - hw of basis for source Coulomb TBMEs